Curating the Palaeolithic: approaches to desk-based assessment and field evaluation Birmingham 28 June 2019

 *This programme is subject to possible change, but start and finish times willl not alter.

 Meet the course tutors

 Dr Francis Wenban-Smith is a Principal Research Fellow in Archaeology at the University of Southampton.
-My work involves developing/leading major research projects and carrying out commercial archaeological investigations in advance of development, as a specialist in Palaeolithic and Mesolithic periods, Quaternary geoarchaeology and lithic analysis.
+His work involves developing/leading major research projects and carrying out commercial archaeological investigations in advance of development, as a specialist in Palaeolithic and Mesolithic periods, Quaternary geoarchaeology and lithic analysis.